Espresso brewing can be challenging and frustrating. But when got it right, it's the happiest and rewarding moment ever!

 A top tip!
 Check with roaster for the ideal brew ratio!
 Roasters usually calibrate and roast coffee to suit a specific ratio.
 Also, you can keep the guessing work to absolutely minimal and just focus on grind size!

 After fixing your dosage and decided on brew ratio, the next thing to consider is the grind size!

-Different coffee requires different grind size.
-It’s impossible to have 1 grind setting for all coffee, unless you are in luck!
+Different coffee requires a different grind size.
+It’s impossible to have 1 grind setting for all coffee unless you are in luck!
 Here are few indicators to know whether you are on the right grind size

-First is flow rate.
-The starting flow should be two thin strip on double spout and slowly gets faster.
-If the espresso is flowing like waterfall at beginning, you’ll need to grind finer and slow down the flow.
+First is the flow rate.
+The starting flow should be two thin strips on the double spout and slowly gets faster.
+If the espresso is flowing like a waterfall at the beginning, you’ll need to grind finer and slow down the flow.
 Imagine water pass through a glass of rocks is faster than a glass of sand.

 Second is time.
 Your espresso should start flowing about 5-10 seconds you start the shot and hit the target brew ratio anywhere between 20-40 seconds, depending on coffee.
 Brew time outside the range is very likely under or over extract.

-Lastly of course, taste it!
-A good espresso is well balanced, start with delicate acidity and slowly turn into long lasting sweet aftertaste.
+Lastly, of course, taste it!
+A good espresso is well balanced, start with delicate acidity and slowly turn into a long-lasting sweet aftertaste.